-Mouth cancer is one of the few cancers in the UK which has seen cases rise, over the past decade there has been an increase of nearly 50% in the number of people being diagnosed with mouth cancer with men being twice as likely to be affected than women.
-This year in the UK more than 8,000 people will be given the life-changing news that they have mouth cancer and it still claims more lives than cervical and testicular cancer combined.
-However, with early diagnosis, the five-year survival rate can be as high as 90%.
+Mouth cancer is one of the few cancers in the UK which has been on the rise.
+Over the past decade, there has been an increase of nearly 50% in the number of people being diagnosed with mouth cancer.
+Men are twice as likely to be affected than women.

 On top of these more general factors, there are certain specific factors which can increase the risk of developing mouth cancer.
+Knowing the risk factors can help you to take a proactive stance.
+If any of these risk factors apply to you, it’s vital that you commit to regular dental checkups.

 Smoking and Alcohol

 Smoking tobacco and consuming large quantities of alcohol are the two main risk factors for mouth cancer.
 A study in 2011 found that half of all mouth cancers could be linked to smoking and a study by Cancer Research UK found that a third of mouth cancers are caused by excessive alcohol consumption.

 Current guidelines suggest that men should drink no more than 21 units of alcohol per week and women should drink no more than 14 units.
 Chewing tobacco and betel quid is not a safe alternative to cigarettes and has in recent years seen a growth in popularity in the UK as more people migrate from Asia and Europe.

 The harmful substances in tobacco and betel quid can cause cancer when in contact with your gums and tongue for long periods.
 Tobacco and alcohol contain nitrosamines and other chemicals which have been linked to cancer.